-Thomas Aquinas: The Great and Universal Teacher « Catholic Insight
+Thomas Aquinas: The Common and Universal Doctor « Catholic Insight

-So Pope John Paul IIl began his chapter the great Doctor – called ‘Universal’ for the breadth and scope of his knowledge – in his landmark 1998 encyclical, Fides et Ratio, on the relation between faith and reason, theology and philosophy.
+(This year marks the 700th anniversary of the canonization of Saint Thomas Aquinas, on July 18th, 1323, by the Avignon Pope, John XXII.
+Good thing, too, for Pope John was one of the pontiffs accused of material heresy, surmising in a private letter that souls may not fully exist between death and the final judgement, an opinion corrected dogmatically by his successor, Benedict XII, in his apostolic constitution, Benedictus Deus, that souls are judged right after death, and continue to exist until the resurrection.
+It was Saint Thomas who had posited that God provided what was needed for the soul to ‘act’ – think, perceive, contemplate – without a body.
+Here are some thoughts on the universal doctor of the Church, and may we rejoice in his light).

-We may ask, why Saint Thomas Aquinas, whose dense works in Latin are now eight centuries old?
+In his landmark 1998 encyclical, Fides et Ratio, Pope John Paul II titled his chapter on the great Doctor – called ‘Universal’ for the breadth and scope of his knowledge – The enduring originality of the thought of Saint Thomas Aquinas, which gives at least some glimpse of an answer to why we still study his works in Latin, now eight centuries old.

-The question is a legitimate one, for there have been countless theologians and philosophers in the Church’s two millennia, yet the 13th century Dominican friar Thomas D’Aquino is the one most recommended, most celebrated, the one who really consolidated the intellectual patrimony of the Church, bringing together faith and reason – like Odysseus bending the seemingly unbendable bow, to use Josef Pieper’s vivid analogy – into a harmony, by which the human intellect ascends to the height of truth.
+The question is a legitimate one, for there have been countless theologians and philosophers in the Church’s two millennia, yet the 13th century Dominican friar Thomas d’Aquino is the one most recommended, most celebrated, the one who really consolidated the intellectual patrimony of the Church, bringing together faith and reason – like Odysseus bending the unbendable bow, to use Josef Pieper’s vivid analogy – into a harmony, by which the human intellect ascends to the height of truth.

 Thomas’ whole life – from the age of five, when he was offered as an oblate to the nearby monastery of Monte Cassino – was wholly dedicated to truth, and the Truth.
 No compromising or dilly-dallying, no wandering off, just prayer, work, teaching and writing.
-In his later teenage years, fortunately bereft of that four years of malformation we now know sadly as ‘high school’, he joined the recently-founded, and for its time radical, Dominicans, the Order of Preachers, whose main charism was study and preaching.
-Before his untimely death in his fiftieth year – like most saints, he did a lot in a little – Thomas produced a prodigious corpus of theological and philosophical writings that are nearly miraculous, often keeping three scribes scribbling at once, which provide the basis of thought for all future students.
+In his later teenage years, he joined the recently-founded, and for its time radical, Dominicans, the Order of Preachers, whose main charism was study and preaching.
+Before his untimely death just shy of his fiftieth year – like most saints, he did a lot in a little – Thomas produced a prodigious corpus of theological and philosophical writings that are nearly miraculous in their breadth, clarity and scope, often keeping three scribes scribbling at once, which provide the basis of thought for all future students of theology and philosophy.

 That is why the thought and methodology of Saint Thomas – what we generally mean by ‘Thomism’ – have been proclaimed and prescribed by the Church in the highest and most authoritative of terms.
-He is put forward as the ‘master’ of studies in the documents on education and on the formation of priests in the Second Vatican Council, and is also as the primary teacher of theological studies in the 1983 Code of Canon Law.
+His Summa was placed on the altar at each session of the Council of Trent (1545 – 1563).
+Thomas is also put forward as the ‘master’ of studies in the documents on education and on the formation of priests in the Second Vatican Council, and is also prescribed as the primary teacher of theological studies in the 1983 Code of Canon Law.
 In both the Council and the Code, Thomas is the only person spoken of by name besides Christ and Our Lady.

 And here is what the great Pope Saint John Paul II had to say: